abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 ### Limitations of Generics
 1. Can't do `new T()`
 2. Can't do `new T[10]`
-3. Can't call `instanceof` because of Type Erasure
+3. Can't call `instanceof T` because of Type Erasure
 4. Can't use primitive type with generics, instead we use wrapper classes
 5. Can't use `static` variable as generic type, because the type is linked to the instance of the class